dirigible-io/dirigible-io.github.io/help/faq.md

 ## How to integrate my dynamic language? ##

-- Have a look at `com.sap.dirigible/com.sap.dirigible.parent/runtime/com.sap.dirigible.runtime.groovy` plugin for runtime integration
+- Have a look at `org.eclipse.dirigible/org.eclipse.dirigible.parent/runtime/org.eclipse.dirigible.runtime.groovy` plugin for runtime integration
-- Register your own script executor provider by `com.sap.dirigible.runtime.scripting.IScriptExecutorProvider`
+- Register your own script executor provider by `org.eclipse.dirigible.runtime.scripting.IScriptExecutorProvider`
-- Create your own Apache Velocity based templates for your language and register them using `com.sap.dirigible.ide.template.type` extension point
+- Create your own Apache Velocity based templates for your language and register them using `org.eclipse.dirigible.ide.template.type` extension point

 ## How to integrate my Java based framework? ##